Antioxidant vitamins for age-related macular degeneration

 I am worried that I might develop AMD, can supplements prevent it?

 Several studies have looked at the role of antioxidant supplements in the prevention of AMD.
-At present there is no evidence to suggest that people who don’t have AMD should take lutein and zeaxanthin, antioxidant supplements such as the AREDS2 formula or any other multivitamins marketed for eye health, to prevent them from developing AMD in the future.
+At present there is no evidence to suggest that people who do not have AMD should take supplements to prevent them from developing AMD in the future.
+This includes lutein and zeaxanthin, antioxidant supplements such as the AREDS2 formula or any other multivitamins marketed for eye health.

 What can I do to keep my eyes healthy if I have AMD or to prevent AMD?